What is a Holiday Year?

 Employee Start Date

 A different holiday year for each employee?
 Why not?
-Have each employee’s personal holiday year commence from their start date, and reset on the anniversary of their start date each year.
+Have each employee’s personal holiday entitlement commence from their start date, and reset on the anniversary of their start date each year.

-Pros: As everyone’s holiday year will be staggered, you’ll avoid the potential staffing issues at the end of each holiday year.
+Pros: As everyone’s annual leave will be staggered, you’ll avoid the potential staffing issues at the end of each holiday year.
 Plus, this system will make it easy to calculate new employees’ holiday allowance if they join you midway through the holiday year.

-Cons: Your HR department will have to keep track of a separate holiday year for each employee in your company.
+Cons: Your HR department will have to keep track of separate holiday entitlement for each employee in your company.
 This would be a challenge, but a good absence management system would make things a lot easier.

 Which Holiday Year is Right For You?

-Whichever holiday year you choose, our integrated leave tracking systems will make it easier for everyone in your company to track their leave allowance.
+Whichever method you choose, our integrated leave tracking systems will make it easier for everyone in your company to track their leave allowance.
 Meanwhile, you can establish rules and set levels to appropriate counties and team locations to avoid issues related to staffing levels and resourcing.
-Get in touch to see how Edays can take all the stress and complexity out of managing different holiday years with a centralised solution.
+Get in touch to see how edays can take all the stress and complexity out of managing different holiday years with a centralised solution.